libregis/GST101/docs/Lab4.md

-# GST 101: Introduction to Geospatial Technology
-## Lab 4 - Displaying Geospatial Data
+# Lab 4 - Displaying Geospatial Data
-### Objective – Explore and Understand How to Display Geospatial Data
+## Objective – Explore and Understand How to Display Geospatial Data

 Document Version: 3/4/2015